VTiS15/UNOBot/README.md

 If you play a Flip card, everything flips from the Light Side to the Dark Side (if it's a Light Side Flip) or from the Dark Side to the Light Side (if it's a Dark Side Flip).\
 The Discard Pile is flipped first, then the Draw Pile, and finally everyone's hand must flip to the other side.

-Play a Skip Everyone card by entering `<color>skip`, just like what you'd enter for a normal skip.\
+Play a Skip Everyone card by entering `<color>skip`, just like what you'd enter to play a normal skip.\
 Play a Wild Draw Color Card by entering `<color>+color`.
 #### Scoring
 The scoring for the cards is as follows: